-The Victorian’s seem to have invented everything, whether this is true is debatable, but what we can say for sure is that the Victorians were mad on sport.
+English Victorian’s seem to have invented everything, whether this is true is debatable, but what we can say for sure is that they were mad on sport.

 Historian Christopher Hill described it as the ‘World Turned Upside Down’ – the period when the UK moved from an agrarian economy to being one of manufacture and the ‘Industrial Revolution’ led to a huge shift in how many Britain’s lived and spent their time.